Afghanistan: migrant health guide

 - discuss how this compares to the healthcare system they’ve been used to

-Ensure that all patients are up-to-date with the UK immunisation schedule.
+- ensure that they are up-to-date with the UK immunisation schedule

-Screen all new entrants, including children, for tuberculosis (TB).
+Screen all new migrants, including children, for tuberculosis (TB).

-Be advised that there is a risk of typhoid infection in Afghanistan.
+There is a high risk of typhoid infection in Afghanistan.

 Consider nutritional and metabolic concerns.

 Ensure that all patients, especially children, are up-to-date with the UK immunisation schedule.
 See the immunisation collection with current schedules.

 The incidence of TB in Afghanistan is high (40 to 499 cases per 100,000), so: